 Heat conductivity

-Wood is a natural insulator, so it can slow down the transfer of heat from the underfloor heating system to the room above.
-So, it’s important to select wooden flooring with good thermal conductivity to ensure efficient heat distribution.
+Wood is a natural insulator.
+It can slow down the transfer of heat from the underfloor heating system to the room above.
+So, it’s essential to select wooden flooring with good thermal conductivity to ensure efficient heat distribution.

 As we mentioned earlier, thinner boards or engineered wood with a lower thermal resistance are generally better suited for use with underfloor heating.